crawlab-team/crawlab-docs/en/SDK/CLI.md

 ## CLI command line tool

 CLI command line tool is a very practical CLI program, which is part of the [crawlab SDK](https://github.com/crawlab-team/crawlab-sdk) project.
-CLI command line tool is designed to help Crawlab users more easily upload crawlers, run tasks, view data, etc.
+CLI command line tool is designed to help Crawlab users more easily upload spiders, run tasks, view data, etc.

 ⚠️Note: CLI command line tool is still in rapid iteration, please keep an eye on [GitHub repository](https://github.com/crawlab-team/crawlab-sdk) or the document to update the information.